kalAnglin/customer_banking/README.md

 ![CD Benefit](https://github.com/kalAnglin/customer_banking/blob/main/images/CD_account.jpeg)

-- By providing the user with a application to calculate and track the interest earned on a cd account, the user is presented with the benefits with the following benefits:
+- By providing the user with an application to calculate and track the interest earned on a cd account, the user is presented with the following benefits:
-1. The APY national average for a one-year CD is 1.73% which almost three times the APY for CD.[^4] If setting money for large future purchase is in the cards, CD provides a good way to keep out of reach and earn interest.
+1. The APY national average for a one-year CD is 1.73% which almost three times the APY for CD.[^4] If setting money for large future purchase is in the cards, CD provides a good way to keep funds in a safe place and earn interest.
-2. CD Attributes: If there is a concern regarding the inability the withdraw from a CD, there are options.
+2. CD Attributes: If there is a concern regarding the inability to withdraw from a CD, there are options.
 Some CDs allow users to withdraw with no penalities.
 Terms of a CD also impact the interest rate, typically longer CDs have higher rates than shorter ones; however some CDs do allow a bump-up or rate increase during the term.

 ## Landscape